 Increase the number of input values, if more relevant information is available.

-In this case, the network response is satisfactory, and you can now put the network to use on new inputs.
+In this case, the network response is satisfactory, and you can now put the network to use on new data.

 To get more experience in command-line operations, try some of these tasks: